-- 510.1d A blocking creature assigns combat damage to the creatures it's blocking.
+510.1d A blocking creature assigns combat damage to the creatures it's blocking.
 If it isn't currently blocking any creatures (if, for example, they were destroyed or removed from combat), it assigns no combat damage.
 If it's blocking exactly one creature, it assigns all its combat damage to that creature.
 If it's blocking two or more creatures, it assigns its combat damage to those creatures according to the damage assignment order announced for it.
 This may allow the blocking creature to divide its combat damage.
 However, it can't assign combat damage to a creature that it's blocking unless, when combat damage assignments are complete, each creature that precedes that blocked creature is assigned lethal damage.
-When checking for assigned lethal damage, take into account damage already marked on the creature and damage from other creatures that's being assigned during the same combat damage step, but not any abilities or effects that might change the amount of damage may be assigned to it. - 510.1e Once a player has assigned combat damage from each attacking or blocking creature he or she controls, the total damage assignment (not solely the damage assignment of any individual attacking or blocking creature) is checked to see if it complies with the above rules.
+When checking for assigned lethal damage, take into account damage already marked on the creature and damage from other creatures that's being assigned during the same combat damage step, but not any abilities or effects that might change the amount of damage that's actually dealt.
+An amount of damage that's greater than a creature's lethal damage may be assigned to it.

+- 510.1e Once a player has assigned combat damage from each attacking or blocking creature he or she controls, the total damage assignment (not solely the damage assignment of any individual attacking or blocking creature) is checked to see if it complies with the above rules.
 If it doesn't, the combat damage assignment is illegal; the game returns to the moment before that player began to assign combat damage.
-(See rule 717, "Handling Illegal Actions").
+(See rule 720, "Handling Illegal Actions"). - 510.2.

-510.2.
 Second, all combat damage that's been assigned is dealt simultaneously.
 This turn-based action doesn't use the stack.
 No player has the chance to cast spells or activate abilities between the time combat damage is assigned and the time it's dealt.
-This is a change from previous rules.